idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## Office software

-An Office suite represents an important part of a translator's or reviser's toolkit and is often a critical step in the translation workflow.
+An Office suite represents an important part of a translator’s or reviser’s toolkit and is often a critical step in the translation workflow.

 [Microsoft Office](https://www.office.com/)

-Various versions of Microsoft Office are quite well supported via Wine, and are installable using [PlayOnLinux](playonlinux.com/) (free) or [CrossOver](codeweavers.com/) (paid).
+Various versions of Microsoft Office are quite well supported via Wine and are installable using [PlayOnLinux](playonlinux.com/) (free) or [CrossOver](codeweavers.com/) (paid).
 See dedicated section below.

 If needed, Microsoft Office can also be installed in a Windows VM (see related section).

 Useful Microsoft Office add-ins:
-- [CodeZapper](http://asap-traduction.com/CodeZapper) (one time donation) is a set of Word VBA macros designed to “clean up” Word files before being imported into a standalone translation environment, so that the files have fewer tags.
+- [CodeZapper](http://asap-traduction.com/CodeZapper) (one-time donation) is a set of Word VBA macros designed to “clean up” Word files before being imported into a standalone translation environment so that the files have fewer tags.
 - [TransTools](http://www.translatortools.net/) is a collection of tools for Microsoft Word, Microsoft Excel, Microsoft PowerPoint, Microsoft Visio, Autodesk AutoCAD and other programs.
-These tools will help you at every step of the translation process – during preparation of documents for translation, in the course of translation, and during QA and post-formatting.
+These tools will help you at every step of the translation process – during the preparation of documents for translation, in the course of translation, and during QA and post-formatting.
 [Feature overview](http://www.translatortools.net/benefits.html).
 - [PlusTools](https://www.wordfast.net/wiki/PlusTools) is a free MS Word add-in that can handle multiple tasks, including preparing tagged files for translation, extracting terminology, and alignment.
-- [Grammarly](https://www.grammarly.com/office-addin/) is an exe program that you can install along with MS Office.
+- [Grammarly](https://www.grammarly.com/office-addin/) is an EXE program that you can install along with MS Office.
 It automatically detects grammar, spelling, punctuation, word choice, and style mistakes in your writing (English only).
 Also available as a Chrome plugin and a web app.

 [LibreOffice](https://www.libreoffice.org/)